vectordotdev/vector/REVIEWING.md

 - [ ] Is there a risk of performance regressions?
 If so, have run the [Vector test harness](https://github.com/timberio/vector-test-harness)? (see [Performance Testing](#performance-testing))
 - [ ] Should documentation be adjusted to reflect any of these changes? (see [Documentation](#documentation))

+## Expectations

+We endeavour to review all PRs within 2 working days (Monday to Friday - broadly Eastern Time) of submission.

 ## Backward Compatibility

 All changes should strive to retain backward compatibility.
 If a change breaks